zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ## Requirements

-- Microsoft Azure subscription
+- Microsoft Azure subscription must be pay-as-you-go or MSDN.
+  - Trial subscriptions will _not_ work.
+  - **IMPORTANT:** To complete this lab, you must have sufficient rights within your Azure AD tenant to register resource providers in your Azure Subscription.
-- Github account.
+- Github Account.

 ## Exercise 1: Setting Up Azure Migrate